 It’s not difficult to make keto bread without eggs.
 However, if you are new to the keto diet, there are a few things you must keep in mind.

-Stick to the ingredients list – if the recipe calls for fine almond flour, don’t replace with a coarser almond meal.
-Same for the whole psyllium husk, don’t use metamucil fiber supplements in my recipes, this is not the same product as whole psyllium husk fiber.
+1. Stick to the ingredients list – if the recipe calls for fine almond flour, don’t replace it with a coarser almond meal.
+Same for the whole psyllium husk, don’t use Metamucil fiber supplements in my recipes.
+This is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
-It will turn food dry, purple or blue.
+It will turn food dry, purple, or blue.

-Weigh ingredients – keto baking uses high-fiber flours.
-Too much or too less of it, even in tiny amounts will impact the bread texture a lot.
+2. Weigh ingredients – keto baking uses high-fiber flours.
+Too much or too little of it, even in tiny amounts, will impact the bread texture a lot.
 Therefore, cups are not precise enough to achieve the best result every time.
-In fact, when you measure ingredients in cups it’s easy to add a little bit too much of one flour (it would dry out your bread) or miss some flour resulting in a moist undercooked bread.
+In fact, when you measure ingredients in cups, it’s easy to add a little bit too much of one flour (it would dry out your bread) or miss some flour resulting in moist undercooked bread.

-Practice.
-Keto baking is different to what you used to bake before, you need practice and time to learn how to bake with these new flours.
-Repeat the recipe, be precise, you will learn each time.
+3. Practice.
+Keto baking is different from what you used for baking before.
+You need practice and time to learn how to bake with these new flours.
+Repeat the recipe, be precise.
+You will learn each time.

 That is probably the question I get the most about egg-free keto baking.
 Experience shows me that doughy bread is always due to one of 3 things:

 1. You didn’t weigh your ingredients – the wrong flour/water ratio makes the dough too moist.
 Weigh your ingredients, don’t use cups!